tinatlewisl/Tina-Lewis/content/publication/example/index.md

 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
-- Robert Ford
+- Amelia R. Adelsperger
+- Evan H. Phillips
+- Bruce A. Craig
+- Linden A. Green
+- Michael P. Murphy
+- Craig J. Goergen

 # Author notes (optional)
-author_notes:
+# author_notes:
-- "Equal contribution"
+# - "Equal contribution"
-- "Equal contribution"
+# - "Equal contribution"

 date: "2013-07-01T00:00:00Z"
 doi: "10.14814/phy2.13668"